Interpreting Projectile Motion Graph

 1.During the projectile motion, both the magnitude and direction changes.

-2.If the projectile is moving in the upward direction, the vertical component of the velocity is in the upward direction and decrease in its magnitude.
+vertical component of the velocity is in the upward direction and

 3.When the projectile moves in the downward direction, the direction of the vertical components of the velocity is in the downward direction and increase in the magnitude.